-The project when under construction and operational could also lead to Phoenix deviating from the noise mitigation measures laid out in the IGA.
+The project when under construction and operational could also lead to Phoenix deviating from the noise mitigation measures laid out in the IGA and being able to sue the riverbed.
 A burden for the FAA to manage and the airlines to be compliant.
 Airspace management going forward will be more difficult, with an increase in noise complaints.